JustinLove/flow-dj/notes.md

 SelectMusicOrCourse - entry point when returning drunken uses a extra pick screen to do selection logic, probably needed for select play mode transitions to skip select music

+Button text at bottom of screen is HelpText in language files for that screen

 Some objects are not available at actor init, must wait until oncommand